Monday, 24 October 2011

 Oxalis

 While on ango last summer, I got a visit from the Dysentery Fairy.
 I still haven't determined precisely what sort it was; we have a lot of Giardia around here, but it would be a true hail-mary for that to get into a rain barrel.
-On the other hand, the symptoms were pretty giardesque, for a bacterial infection.
-I'm not even certain it came from the drinking water; hygiene is a constant battle in the outback, and you live surrounded by faeces and wild water.
+On the other hand, if it was a bacterial infection, the symptoms were pretty giardesque.
+I'm not even certain it came from my drinking water; hygiene is a constant battle in the outback, where you're surrounded by faeces and wild water.

 Anyway, I suffered an anxious week or two, dodging into the dark forest at 0300 and fearing the thing would drive me off the mountain.
-In the end I kicked its butt, thanks to the support of friends and family and, I believe, this tea.
-So I'm passing it on.
+In the end I kicked its butt, thanks to the support of friends and family and, I believe, the tea I'm passing on in this post.

 Hemlock

-Put a double measure of strong green tea leaves in the bottom of your rice bowl.
+Put a double measure of strong green tea leaves in the bottom of a rice bowl.

 Add: